 There are several treatment options for multiple sclerosis.
 The following is a brief summary of the drugs approved by the FDA to treat multiple sclerosis.
-For more information, consult your health care practitioner.
+For more information, consult your health-care

 - Dimethyl fumarate (Tecfidera) is the third oral medication approved by the FDA to treat multiple sclerosis.
 It is used for relapsing MS, and its action is by activating the Nrf2 antioxidant response pathway, a cellular signaling system that helps protect cells from oxidative stress.
 Because it can also reduce the number of white blood cells, it is recommended that blood counts be measured prior to starting treatment with this drug.